The taxable period for CIT is a calendar year. The taxable period for CIT withheld on dividends accrued by Belarusian companies is a month.

-The above CIT reporting rule is also applicable on PEs of foreign companies as well as non-commercial representative offices.
+The above CIT reporting rule is also applicable on PEs of foreign companies.

 CIT withheld on inter-company dividends must be reported by a tax withholding entity no later than the 20th day of the month following the month in which the dividends were accrued.